Lemoncode/master-frontend-lemoncode/03-bundling/01-webpack/13-typescript/README.md

-- Now that we are updating our webpack config, and taking into account that in this example we will introduce compile errors on purpose, let's reduce the verbosity of webpack output just to quick find that errors:
+- Now that we are updating our webpack config, and taking into account that in this example we will introduce compile errors on purpose, let's reduce the verbosity of webpack output just to quickly find that errors:

 ```diff
 ...